openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 #### `.set_options({})`

 This function takes an object that sets parsing and output options.
 See "Options" below for available keys and values.
-This function doesn't enforce valid values, but using values other than the ones described in "Options" will lead to unexpected behavior.
+This function doesn't enforce valid values, but using values other than the ones described in [Options](#options) will lead to unexpected behavior.

 ```javascript
 bcv.set_options({"osis_compaction_strategy": "bcv"});